Procurement Glossary

 New: Modular Sourcing

-Modular sourcing: The modern implementation of modular sourcing allows companies to purchase prefabricated modules from specialized suppliers.
+Modular sourcing: With the modern implementation of modular sourcing, companies rely on the Procurement of prefabricated modules from specialized suppliers.
 This approach brings innovative improvements such as reducing the number of suppliers, closer partnerships and joint development projects.
-Practical benefits include a shorter time-to-market, cost savings through economies of scale and increased product quality thanks to the expert knowledge of the module manufacturers.
+Practical benefits include a shorter time-to-market, cost savings through economies of scale and increased product quality thanks to the expert knowledge of module manufacturers.
 The internal depth of added value is reduced, allowing companies to concentrate on their core competencies.

 Practical example: Automotive industry